-- · Skate and scooter facilities; provision for a wider age range; - Ancillary facilities such as toilets, barbeques, shelters and water fountains, shade; fencing and improved maintenance; - Play experiences such as natural play elements, greater challenges and a greater range for play opportunities.
+- Skate and scooter facilities; provision for a wider age range; - Ancillary facilities such as toilets, barbeques, shelters and water fountains, shade; fencing and improved maintenance; - Play experiences such as natural play elements, greater challenges and a greater range for play opportunities.

-It is intended that the provision of skate parks and other youth facilities (including multipurpose slabs) will be addressed as part of the Sports Facilities Strategy.
+It is intended that the provision of skate parks and other youth facilities (including multipurpose courts) will be addressed as part of the Sports Facilities Strategy to be developed in the future.